spacetx/starfish/docs/source/creating_an_image_processing_pipeline/index.rst

 The most accurate but time-consuming approach is to manually segment images using a tool such as `ROI manager <https://imagej.net/docs/guide/146-30.html#fig:The-ROI-Manager>`_ in FIJI (ImageJ).
-It is a straightforward process that starfish supports by allowing ROI set binaries to be imported as a :py:class:`.BinaryMaskCollection`.
+It is a straightforward process that starfish supports by importing :term:`ROI <Region of Interest (ROI)>` sets stored in ZIP archives to be imported as a :py:class:`.BinaryMaskCollection`.
 These masks can then be integrated into the pipeline for visualization and assigning spots to cells.